5 Symptoms of a Bad Starter Motor (And Replacement Cost)

 Some failing starters may keep the starter gear engaged with the flywheel or flex plate even after the engine is running.
 This may cause a grinding noise or sound like the car is still trying to start, even when the car is already running.

-Either way, you should immediately take your vehicle to the mechanic so they can see which one is causing the grinding noise.
+Either way, turn off the car immediately to prevent further damage.
+Bring the vehicle to the mechanic to investigate which issue is causing the grinding noise.

 Related: What Does a Bad Starter Sound Like?